What type of nappies are pēpi?

 Will our family save money using reusable nappies?

 Yes.
-Parents can spend around £1885 on disposable nappies, nappy sacks and baby wipes during the first two and a half years of a baby’s life.
-The average cost for reusable nappies is £400 – saving you a whopping £1475 or more.
+Parents can spend around £1,806.65 on disposable nappies during the first two and a half years of a baby’s life (based on using 6 nappies a day).
+The average cost of 25 pēpi nappies is £398.75 – saving you a whopping £1,407.90 or more.

 Providing the nappies have been well cared for, you can use them again with future babies, saving even more.
-Nappies that fasten with snaps usually have a longer lifespan than those with hook and loop closures.
+Nappies that fasten with snaps (such as pēpi nappies), usually have a longer lifespan than those with hook and loop closures.